-The Commonwealth Institute of Health Library, which is on the first floor of the institute (map ref.
-K15), provides for the information needs of research workers and students at the institute.
+The School of Public Health and Tropical Medicine Library, which is on the first floor of the school (map ref.
+K15), provides for the information needs of research workers and students at the school.
 It has a large collection of books and periodicals in the fields of public health and tropical medicine, preventive and social medicine, nutrition, infectious diseases, biochemistry, cell biology, occupational and environmental health, parasitology, entomology, epidemiology and biostatistics.